 My Endocrinologist keeps saying “Good news, it’s not such and such” whenever a test comes back negative.
 Last time she said that I explained to her that while it is good I don’t have a blood cancer or some other disease that has been suspected, being told I have a rare bone disease, something that has not yet been given a name and is probably a genetic deformity, an idiopathic disease with an unknown prognosis, is actually worse than being told I have something known by the medical profession.

 She asked me why is that worse?
-She wanted to understand why I would want to know that I have a known disease that could be terminal or that has no treatment?
+She wanted to understand why I would want to know that I have a known disease that could be terminal or that has no hope of treatment?

 My answer?
 I need answers.
 I need to know exactly what I’m dealing with.
 I want to know the prognosis.
 My Drs have no idea the path my disease will take.
 We have already been surprised by a scary pathological femur fracture and now my bone marrow is being damaged.
 I am being constantly patched up and enduring difficult surgeries and recoveries as a result.
 We know I have Rheumatoid Arthritis and my medical team are unsure if this links into the bone disease or not.
 It’s unlikely that it does.